• 03 9439 0777

 • Pseudopregnancies

-to your male pet will reduce the risk of:
+Desexing your male dog can reduce the risk of:

 • Testicular tumours